The-Lord-Buddha-Club/Rak_sh_ak/README.md

 # About the App

 The mobile application that we are designing is named Rak_sh_ak.
 It is a free application that helps farmers to identify and eradicate a disease among their crops with a single click.
-In turn, this also helps to connect the farmers to Experts or Scientists who give their opinion regarding the treatment of disease.
+In turn, this also helps the farmers to connect with the Experts or Scientists who give their opinion regarding the treatment of disease.
 The application is very user-friendly.
 Farmers simply need to scan the image of a diseased crop and upload it to the application.
 The application then analyses the image using trained models with algorithms and within seconds users will be provided with a solution.
 At present, our app uses a model that identifies and differentiates between flowers and animals.